TerryV8/click-count/docs/replication.md

 ```

 Now, to start using the Kubernetes cluster, we need to run the following as a regular user:
-First, check the repo $HOME/.kube/config is not existed if so, delete it.
+First, check the repo $HOME/.kube/config has not existed if so, delete it.
 ```console
 rm -rf $HOME/.kube
 mkdir -p $HOME/.kube